Sugar Pursuit

 • Scrape the sides and the bottom of the bowl and whip on medium-high to stiff peaks.
 Do not overwhip!

-• Roll it back up, wrap it in plastic wrap, and refrigerate for 2 hours or overnight.
+• Roll it back up, keeping it loose to prevent the sponge from cracking.
+Go slowly and gently, making sure the sponge doesn't stick to the kitchen towel.
+Once rolled, wrap it in plastic wrap and refrigerate for 2 hours or overnight.

 For the glaze

-• Place the chocolate into a microwave-safe bowl and microwave until fully melted.
+• Place the chocolate into a microwave-safe bowl and add heavy cream.
+Microwave until the cream is hot.

 Video